sakidja/Quantum-Amplification/README.md

 ---

 ### 🚀 Usage
-Run the notebook in any Python 3 environment (Jupyter or Google Colab) after installing dependencies:
+Run the notebook in any Python 3 environment (Jupyter or Colab) after installing dependencies:

 ```bash
 pip install numpy scipy matplotlib